trebeljahr/trebeljahr.com/_booknotes/immune.md

 > If you want to "boost" your immune system do that it is healthy, start by taking better care of yourself by living a healthy lifestyle, and the complex concert of your immune system, with all its billions of different parts, will run properly for a longer time.

 #### Chapter Summary:
-Things "boosting" the immune system are something sold by quacks everywhere, but the scientific truth is, boosting the immune system is not really a thing - it has to be well balanced if anything.
-If you boost it, it becomes to active, you get inflammation everywhere and die from that, so a "boosted" immune system is definitely not something you would really want.
+Things "boosting" the immune system are something sold by quacks everywhere, but the scientific truth is, boosting the immune system is not  a thing - it has to be well balanced if anything.
+If you boost it, it becomes to active, you get inflammation everywhere and die from that, so a "boosted" immune system is definitely not something you would  want.
 Still people make good money selling wonder cures to the uneducated.
-The only thing one can really do for the immune system is a sort of tautology and that is to eat healthily and live and overall healthy lifestyle, with a good amount of movement, enough sleep and not too much stress.
+The only thing one can  do for the immune system is a sort of tautology and that is to eat healthily and live and overall healthy lifestyle, with a good amount of movement, enough sleep and not too much stress.

 ### Chapter 43 - Stress and the Immune System